Note: This webinar was held on March 8th, 2017

 This course is designed to educate mental health professionals (psychologists, social workers, licensed professional counselors, marriage and family therapists, nurses, psychiatrists, and peer service and support workers) as well as the general public.
-Licensed mental health professionals can earn 1.5 CEUs (though not CMEs) (visit this page to verify your eligibility) and will learn about an innovative approach to treating early episode psychotic patients.
+Licensed mental health professionals can earn 1.0 CEU (though not CME) (visit this page to verify your eligibility) and will learn about an innovative approach to treating early episode psychotic patients.

 Continuing Education Information